 Solventless Cannabis Concentrates

 These are made using different levels of heat, pressure, or filtration instead of solvent chemicals.
 Let’s take a look at the common types of solventless cannabis concentrate products:

 - Budder: Also known as batter, badder, or even cake batter, budder is a solventless hash oil formed by manipulating rosin and adding small amounts of heat to get its batter-like texture.
 This creamier consistency smells great and is considered an easier texture to use for dabbing.

-- Rosin: Like most solventless concentrates, rosin is formed by applying heat and pressure to the cannabis flower buds.
-This creates a thick syrup-like texture with a deep yellow color, which preserves a lot of the plant’s terpenes and aromas.
+- Rosin: Like most solventless concentrates, rosin is formed through heat and pressure to the cannabis flower–or more commonly to just the buds.
+This creates a thick syrup-like texture with a deep yellow color, which keeps a lot of the plant’s terpenes and aromas.

 - Hash: Also known as hashish, this concentrate is made by collecting and compressing the trichomes or resin glands of the marijuana plant.
-Hash is more potent than flower due to the high concentration of cannabinoids.
+It's very similar to marijuana flower, but it's much more potent due to the high concentration of cannabinoids.